 Both the Special and Intermediate Rate tests require permanent incapacity.
 However, the Act also provides that the Special Rate may be paid on a temporary basis (known colloquially as TTI Totally Temporally Incapacitated) where a veteran or member is temporarily incapacitated by accepted disabilities alone and if the person were so incapacitated permanently, would be eligible for the Special Rate.
 In these cases the Assessing Officer determines for what period TTI is payable.
 TTI is most often paid during recuperative periods following hospitalisation after an accident or operation.

-C.2 War Widow(er)s' Pension
+C.2 War or Defence Widow(er)s' Pension

-Information concerning the War Widow(er)s' Pension can be found at the following DVA Web Page:
+Information concerning War or Defence Widow(er)s' Pension can be found in the following Fact Sheet: